jamesthesnake/jamesthesnake.github.io/_posts/2023-04-18-japan-hometown.md

 A substantial portion of Japan’s income-based taxes are residence taxes, which are paid to the city and prefecture (think state) that one resides in, based on one’s income in the previous year.
 The rate is a flat 10% of taxed income; due to quirks of calculating this which almost certainly aren’t relevant to you, you can estimate this as 8% of what white collar employees think their salary is.

 Furusato Nouzei allows you to donate up to 40% of next year’s residence tax to one or many cities/prefectures of your choice, in return for a 1:1 credit on your tax next year.
 This is entirely opt-in.
 Anyone can participate, regardless of where they live.

+In principle, the idea is to donate to one’s hometown.
+Importantly, one actually has unfettered discretion as to which city/prefecture one donates to.
+This has some very important implications discussed later.

+Relevantly to your understanding of the incentives here: most Japanese people do not file taxes every year.
+Income-based taxes are calculated and remitted by employers directly on the behalf of their employees.
+Participating in the system requires friction which is somewhat above e.g. changing your direct deposit information but far below e.g. filing a tax return.